Scotch Steak Houses - Evil With A Green Sign

 maybe jealousy rings out here!!!!!!!!!!!

-Bob (Dublin, Ireland ) said:
+• Bob (Dublin, Ireland ) says:

 Wish we had read the above comments before 30/01/2010, as we were a party of seven hungry tourists who unfortunately entered a Scotch Steak House at 117-119 Queensway,London W2 and utterly destroyed a night out.
 At first they refused to move an adjacent table ( 2 seats ) approx 18inches to join 3 side by side tables ( 6 seats ) so the seven of us could sit at the same table, some crazy excuse that the table would not balance ! (we should have left then).
 Alas we stayed and ordered refreshments, starters, and main courses.
 The drinks arrived and after a delay the starters arrived.
 The main courses did not arrive until approx 1 houir later after several complaints to both staff and "manager" , and the real pity is that they arrived at all, they were disasterous and no condiments or sauces on the table.
 At bill time we queried what "cover charge" shown on bill was and we were first told it was for seating, then for sauces, ketchup,salt,pepper, (This is not a joke,I have no punchline) We advised the "manager" that no service charge or cover charge would be paid and that his eatery was a disgrace.
 He replied that he was not the owner, but the "manager" and was not responsible for anything.
 We will be advising any aquaintances travelling from Dublin to London, to avoid this dump at all costs.